crysis0815/ansible-osx-setup/mac-setup.md

 3. verify functioning of every app
 **TODO: what to to for every app to verify it works correctly. what can be automazed?**

+4. **TODO: add relevant files to dotfiles repo and update these guides**

 - Open Calendar and enable personal Google CalDAV account (you have to manually sign in).